-Healthcare Design: Why is it important to have this voice, specifically, at the design table?
+Why is nurses’ input important at the design table?

 Stichler: There’s no other healthcare provider who’s in the environment as much as the nurse, with the exception of some of the therapists.
 It’s the nurse who understands the needs of patients and families as well as other providers in the patient care setting.